Monitoring your checking account is a crucial activity that many account holders don’t do frequently enough.

 How To Monitor Your Checking Account

-Most of these require very little to no effort on your part, and you can choose whichever works best for you.
+There are several ways to monitor your checking account.
+Most of these require little to no effort, and you can choose whichever works best for you.

 1. Download Your Bank or Credit Union’s Mobile App

-Make sure you remember to check in regularly and go through your account activity to spot anything that shouldn’t be there.
+Then, you’ll be able to see your account information, including transactions and bank statements.
+Make sure to check in regularly and go through your account activity to spot anything that shouldn’t be there.

 2. Set Up Alerts

-3. Use Internet Banking
+3. Use Online Banking